yorkie-team/syncup/README.md

 # SyncUp

-SyncUp is a simple event management application that allows users to create and share events with others.
+"Let's Sync Up" - SyncUp is a simple event management application that allows users to create and share events with others.

 ## Features